ptrnln/ptrnln/README.md

   - **App Academy** -  Full-stack web development *(Oct 2023 - Feb 2024)*
   - **Chainshot** -  Ethereum-based decentralized applications *(May 2022 - June 2022)*

- - Over 10,000 hours in graphics design, well-versed in technologies including but not limited to: Adobe Photoshop, Adobe Flash, Canva, GIMP, etc.
+ - Well-versed in technologies including but not limited to: Adobe Photoshop, Adobe Flash, Canva, GIMP, etc.

  - Avid gamer, some of my favorite games at the moment are:
    - **Baldur's Gate 3**